MaterializeInc/materialize/doc/user/content/integrations/python.md

 {{< /warning >}}

-Although `psycopg3` can function identically as the `psycopg2` example above, it provides has a `stream` feature where rows are not buffered, which allows you to use `TAIL` directly:
+Although `psycopg3` can function identically as the `psycopg2` example above, it provides has a `stream` feature where rows are not buffered, which allows you to use `SUBSCRIBE` directly:

 ```python
 #!/usr/bin/env python3